By Stefán Bessi

 Reducing waste is one of the simplest ways to travel more sustainably.

-A few small habits can make a big difference:
+A few small habits can significantly impact your travel experience:

 Many cafés and restaurants in Iceland also support reusable coffee cups, which can help reduce disposable waste during your trip.